The more we can learn about all of Dedham’s residents through the centuries, the better we can tell Dedham’s history.

 [Right] Take a walk along the historic Mother Brook, stopping to read the historic markers along the way.

-Histories of the people of Dedham, past and present
+Histories of the people and places of Dedham, past and present

 People of all ages are affected by COVID-19.
 DHS history teacher Michael Medeiros asked students to submit journals of their experiences during the end of their 2019-2020 academic year.
 A selection of those stories is shared here.
 Thank you to Mr. Medeiros and to the students who gave permission to share their history.